 4. It’s Possible to Achieve Awesome Performance

 Another advantage is that if configured properly (and usually this takes a lot of work and knowledge), you can achieve awesome performance when managing your own servers.
 This is because barebone resources are typically fairly cheap and since you manage everything, you can ensure that no resources are being shared with any other sites.
-In fact, a lot of sites users tend to go overboard and purchase way more resources than are actually being used by their WordPress sites.
+In fact, a lot of sites users tend to go overboard and purchase way more resources than are actually being used by their sites.

 Disadvantages of Being a Sysadmin

 Now it’s time to dive into the many disadvantages that come with being a sysadmin.
 And yes, as you probably guessed, there are a lot more disadvantages than advantages.
 But that’s also why a sysadmin’s job is so important.
 You just have to ask yourself, should that person be you?

 We’ll also show you can accomplish each of the tasks with almost no effort at Kinsta.